GANGTONGH/Discrete-Molecular-Dynamics-Data-Analysis-Toolkit/README.md

 ## Dependencies
 Python 3.7 or later is recommended.

-## Protein Aggregate Morphology Analysis
+<?## Fibrillar Aggregate Morphology Analysis
-This program is used for Briefly, the
+This program is used for deciding the type of fibrillar aggregate formed by protein or peptide chains.
+Briefly, ?>